metio/terraform-provider-k8s/docs/data-sources/karpenter_sh_node_pool_v1beta1_manifest.md

 Required:

-- `template` (Attributes) Template contains the template of possibilities for the provisioning logic to launch a NodeClaim with.NodeClaims launched from this NodePool will often be further constrained than the template specifies. (see [below for nested schema](#nestedatt--spec--template))
+- `template` (Attributes) Template contains the template of possibilities for the provisioning logic to launch a NodeClaim with.
+NodeClaims launched from this NodePool will often be further constrained than the template specifies. (see [below for nested schema](#nestedatt--spec--template))

 Optional:

 - `disruption` (Attributes) Disruption contains the parameters that relate to Karpenter's disruption logic (see [below for nested schema](#nestedatt--spec--disruption))
 - `limits` (Map of String) Limits define a set of bounds for provisioning capacity.
 - `weight` (Number) Weight is the priority given to the nodepool during scheduling.
-A highernumerical weight indicates that this nodepool will be orderedahead of other nodepools with lower weights.
-A nodepool with no weightwill be treated as if it is a nodepool with a weight of 0.
+A higher numerical weight indicates that this nodepool will be ordered ahead of other nodepools with lower weights.
+A nodepool with no weight will be treated as if it is a nodepool with a weight of 0.

 <a id="nestedatt--spec--template"></a>
 ### Nested Schema for `spec.template`